-If you have mastered 12 of the 17 dances in Level 2,
+If you have mastered most of the dances in Level 2,

 consider moving to Level 3

 - You can do the dance with just a quick reminder.

 - You can do the dance without depending on a leader.

 - You can recover easily from mistakes and immediately keep dancing.

 Many of the dances in our Level 2 repertoire are so popular that we will continue to teach them.
 We will also add new dances to our repertoire each term.

 For those of you who like details: The Level 2 dances were chosen for their variety and for introducing more complicated line dance steps: sailor step, anchor step, syncopated lock steps, heel jack, knee pops, diamond, heel/toe switch steps, ronde/sweep, ball steps, chase half turns, sailor quarter & half turns, hinge turn, 3/4 turns, full turns….as well as tags and restarts.